Weavers

 Dalia Faitelson (gtr/perc)

-BESPEAK is a collective of 5 musicians on a musical adventure, seeking new sounds and textures on both acoustic and electronic instruments.
-Their music is largely improvised, and has a wide range of perspectives, from looking at the smallest details in sounds, to reaching out into endless space.
-Together they create intriguing soundscapes and musical stories, using instruments in unexpected ways, and through electronic effects.
+BESPEAK is a collective of 5 musicians on a musical adventure, on both acoustic and electronic instruments.
+Their music is largely improvised, and has a wide range of perspectives, from looking at the smallest details to reaching out into endless space.
+Together they create evocative soundscapes and musical stories, often using instruments in unexpected ways and through electronic effects.

 Makiko Hirabayashi/Bob Rockwell Duo